jashgopani/application-tracking-system/readme.md

 - **If current MongoDB Atlas owner adds your username/password to the cluster, skip to step 4** \*

 2. Follow MongoDB Atlas [Setup Guide](https://docs.atlas.mongodb.com/getting-started/) to create a database collection for hosting applications
-3. Follow the instructions at [OAuth Client ID Guide](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid) in order to get the client id and password.
-4. Create application.yml in the backend folder with the following content:
+3. Create application.yml in the backend folder with the following content:
    ```
    GOOGLE_CLIENT_ID : <Oauth Google ID>
    GOOGLE_CLIENT_SECRET : <Oauth Google Secret>
    CONF_URL : https://accounts.google.com/.well-known/openid-configuration
    SECRET_KEY : <Any Secret You Want>
-   username : <MongoDB Atlas Username>
+   USERNAME : <MongoDB Atlas Username>
-   password : <MongoDB Atlas Password>
+   PASSWORD : <MongoDB Atlas Password>
+   CLUSTER_URL : <MongoDB Cluster URL>
    ```
-5. In app.py set 'host' string to your MongoDB Atlas connection string.
+4. In app.py set 'host' string to your MongoDB Atlas connection string.
 Replace the username and password with {username} and {password} respectively
 6. For testing through CI to function as expected, repository secrets will need to be added through the settings.
 Create individual secrets with the following keys/values:

 MONGO_USER: <MongoDB Atlas cluster username>